uni-openai/UniAI/README.md

 ## Example

-We have written some simple call demos for you, which is placed in the [/examples](./example/) folder.
+We have written some simple call demos for you, which is placed in the [examples](./example/) folder.
 You can read the example files directly to learn how to use **UniAI**.

 You can also read on to learn how to use **UniAI** based on this documentation.

+You can set up environment variables by referring to the [dotenv example](./.env.example)

 ### List Models